thehxdev/txtban/README.md

 # Txtban
 Txtban is a server-side application for txt content sharing written in golang.
-It does not include a front-end.
+It does not include a front-end But [tbc](https://github.com/thehxdev/tbc) is a cli client for txtban services.

 ## Build